Andrey1104/social_media_service_api/README.md

 # Social Media Service API
 API for social media platform.

-API allow users to create profiles, follow other users, create and retrieve posts and events, manage likes and comments, and perform basic social media actions.
+API allow users to create profiles, follow other users, create and retrieve posts, messages and events, manage likes and comments, and perform basic social media actions.

 ## Technologies
-Django Rest Framework
+- Django Rest Framework
-Celery + Redis for scheduled post creation
+- Celery + Redis for scheduled post creation
-Postgres
+- Postgres
-Docker
+- Docker

 ## Run with Docker

-Docker must be already installed
+***Docker must be already installed***

-Copy .env-sample -> .env and populate with all required data.
+Copy .env-sample to .env and populate with all required data.

 ```shell
 docker-compose up --build